Step 1

 Some bootloaders request an exact filename.
 Rename the file only if the model instructions require it, and avoid hidden extensions such as .bin.zip.

-The file must be inside the folder served by the TFTP server.
+The file must be inside the folder served by the app.
 If the app is serving a different folder, the router request will fail.

 Temporarily allow the app or TFTP traffic during recovery.
 Re-enable normal firewall settings after testing.